ttscoff/OTask/README.md

 You'll find the Action in LaunchBar after it indexes.
 Type 'ota' (or as much as you need to get it to come up) and then press space bar.
 Use the syntax shown above to write out your action and its elements, but leave out the 'otask' part and any parameters.
 Hit return and Growl (you have it [installed, right?](http://growl.info)) will tell you what's up.

 	on handle_string(actionString)
 		if (length of actionString is not 0) then my runRubyScript(actionString)
 		end if
 		open location "x-launchbar:hide"
 	end handle_string

 	on runRubyScript(action)
-				set res to do shell script "$HOME/scripts/otask.rb -g \"" & action & "\""
+		do shell script "/usr/bin/otask -g \"" & action & "\""
 	end runRubyScript

 ### Author